dmtintner/UtilityBelt/README.md

 7. Alerted
 8. Resize Sprite
 9. Resize Sprite Set (for all images in a sprite)
-10. Tooltips
-11. Justify
+10. Justify
-12. Placeholder Color
+11. Placeholder Color

 Download
 -----------